ilgaur/ilgaur.github.io/_posts/2025-05-18-replicating-docker-volumes.md

 So there I was at 2 AM, another cup of tea down, trying to get a Postgres database from one Docker container to another.
 Same server, should be easy right?
 Yeah, no.

-Tried the whole pg_dump thing first.
-Connection errors.
-Permission issues.
+Tried the whole `pg_dump` thing first.
+Faced some errors while importing the dump.
 The usual headache.
 And honestly?
 I was way too tired to debug the esoteric dump errors properly.

 Was sitting hopeless the it hit me - why mess with dumps when I could just copy the entire Docker volume?
 I'm on the same VM, so this should be easy despite the ugly look of it.